 You can, though, check the age of your house and see how it was built.
 The remedy for a house built before 1914 will not be the same for one built in the 1990s, and the building surveyor must have experience and knowledge of the age or the type of your house.

 And if your home was built before 1840 there's a good chance it could be a listed building.
 If so, any repairs that affect the structure will need to be approved by the local planning authority.
 And even if it's not listed or is in a conservation area, still contact the conservation officer at the same authority for their advice.
-Doing nothing to the building may be a good temporary option, as inappropriate works cannot be undone.
+Doing nothing to the building may be a good temporary option, as inappropriate works can't be undone.

 If the verdict is for structural repairs, let your insurer know and find out what's covered by your buildings policy.
-Your home insurance may cover the cost of repairing the loss or damage but not the excess, which can be costly.
+Your home insurance may cover the cost of repairing loss or damage but not the excess, which can be costly.

 Similarly, if you live in an area that's a flood risk, you should consider taking out contents insurance.